FOR IMMEDIATE RELEASE: November 30, 2009

 Here is an example of how an organization like the Venison Donation Coalition would see a benefit Schumer’s legislation: A hunter brings a deer for processing to Joe’s Processing Center, with the intention of donating the venison to a feeding program.
 Under current law, the Venison Donation Coalition could pay the $65 processing fee to Joe’s Processing Center, and Joe’s, in turn would pay $10 of that in taxes to the government.
 Under Schumer’s bill, Joe’s wouldn’t have to pay the $10 in taxes, so the Venison Donation Coalition could pay Joe’s $55 instead.
 Joe would see the same end result from the transaction (a post-tax gain of $55), and the Venison Donation Coalition would have saved $10.

 Schumer’s legislation would particularly benefit hunters in New York State where deer hunting is one of the most popular sporting opportunities and a critical component of the state’s economy and well being.
-Nearly 700,000 New Yorkers and over 50,000 nonresidents hunt in the Empire State contributing over $1.5 billion annually to the state's economy and supporting thousands of jobs.
+Nearly 700,000 New Yorkers and over 50,000 nonresidents hunt in the Empire State contributing over $1.5 billion annually to the state’s economy and supporting thousands of jobs.
 Importantly, hunting is also a critical tool in managing overcrowded deer populations.
-According to the NYS Department of Environmental Conservation's' Bureau of Wildlife, there were more than 220,000 deer taken in New York State in 2008 with nearly 6,200 taken in both Delaware and Chenango Counties and over 5,200 deer taken in Otsego County.
+According to the NYS Department of Environmental Conservation’s’ Bureau of Wildlife, there were more than 220,000 deer taken in New York State in 2008 with over 4,400 taken in Oneida, nearly 4,000 taken in Madison and over 3,100 taken in Herkimer Counties.

 With so many deer roaming freely in New York, Hunters are needed to help maintain healthy herds and minimize the amount of annual deer damage.
 Every year, overpopulation of deer leads to damaged crops, landscape, and vehicles.
 Deer contribute to an estimated $250 million worth of damage annually and deer-car accidents consistently outnumber accidents caused by drunken driving.
 Hunters can help minimize these costs by safely and legally managing these wildlife populations to prevent crop and environmental damage.